ItMeansBigMountain/Financial.Market.ML/ML-Pipeline-Notes/Model_Selection.md

 #### How It Helps With SRE Metrics

-- Capable of predicting incidents based on metrics like latency and error rates, which are essential for maintaining SLOs.
+- Capable of predicting incidents based on metrics like latency and error rates.

 ### Unsupervised Models